DoC reveal why this summer set to be busier than 2020 - NZ Herald

 "The top COVID-19 concern for more than half of New Zealanders when going into the outdoors was that 'other New Zealanders won't follow the rules'," he said.

-For those worried about the transmission risk in huts, campsites or lodges, Bramford said DoC would be requiring vaccination verifications (or an exemption).
+For those worried about the transmission risk in huts, campsites or lodges, Bamford said DoC would be requiring vaccination verifications (or an exemption).

 "This policy was brought in to provide people with more certainty when making plans for the holidays, allowing us to keep accommodation open, and to ensure facilities are as safe as possible for visitors and those who work in them," he said.

-Due to the unpredictability of Covid-19, Bramford said DoC would constantly review the health and safety risks and wouldn't hesitate to make necessary restrictions or closures.
+Due to the unpredictability of Covid-19, Bamford said DoC would constantly review the health and safety risks and wouldn't hesitate to make necessary restrictions or closures.

 "People should check the DoC website for the latest information before they travel," he advised.